 Benadryl and alcohol

 Benadryl (diphenhydramine) is an antihistamine that can relieve some of the upper respiratory symptoms that sometimes come with colds and flu.
 However, it also makes you drowsy.
 Alcohol, too, causes drowsiness.
-Take the two together, and you could wind up experiencing the worst-case scenario—extreme drowsiness, slowed breathing, and possibly even unconsciousness.
+Take the two together, and you could wind up experiencing the worst-case scenario—extreme drowsiness and impairment, slowed breathing, and possibly even unconsciousness.

 Unisom and alcohol